mrichar1/clipster/README.md

 ### Config file

+Clipster (mostly) follows the XDG base-dir spec: https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html

-Clipster looks for its configuration file (and other resources) in `$HOME/.clipster` by default, but this can be changed using the `-f` option.
+Clipster looks for its configuration file in $XDG_CONFIG_HOME (usually `$HOME/.config/clipster/clipster.ini` or `/etc/xdg/clipster`), but this can be changed using the `-f` option.

 The config options, and their default values, are shown below.
 Note the `%()s` syntax can be used to re-use an existing config option's value elsewhere.